 During the \textbf{Instruction-Driven Alignment} phase, our primary focus is refining the model’s output to ensure strict adherence to predefined formats and content requirements.
 This involves fine-tuning the model’s responses to align with structured templates, domain-specific conventions, or user-specified guidelines.
 Our methodology combines automated techniques with expert human oversight:

 \begin{itemize} \item \textbf{Distilled Knowledge Integration:} \begin{itemize} \item We constructed a small-scale instruction dataset primarily derived from distilled knowledge data.
 This dataset captures high-quality, structured responses from existing aligned models.
-It enables the model to learn and replicate the desired stylistic patterns, ensuring consistency with established outputs while minimizing bias. \end{itemize} \item \textbf{Expert-Guided Refinement:} \begin{itemize} \item Submit first-phase model outputs to domain specialists (e.g., medical professionals) for review. \item Incorporate expert feedback through Direct annotation of inaccuracies. \item Implement iterative refinement cycles to progressively improve output quality \end{itemize} \end{itemize}
+It enables the model to learn and replicate the desired stylistic patterns, ensuring consistency with established outputs while minimizing bias. \end{itemize} \item \textbf{Expert-Guided Refinement:} \begin{itemize} \item Submit first-phase model outputs to domain specialists (e.g., medical professionals) for review. \item Incorporate expert feedback through direct annotation of inaccuracies. \item Implement iterative refinement cycles to progressively improve output quality \end{itemize} \end{itemize}

-At this stage, to prevent degradation of the model's inherent capabilities, we adopted a relatively small learning rate and performed only 1 epoch of fine-tuning on the constructed Instruction-Driven Alignment dataset.
+At this stage, to prevent degradation of the model's inherent capabilities, we adopted a relatively small learning rate and performed only a few epoch of fine-tuning on the constructed Instruction-Driven Alignment dataset.

-\subsubsection{Autonomous Reinforcement Refinement.}
+\subsubsection{Autonomous Reinforcement Refinement}

-Recent breakthroughs in reasoning models, such as OpenAI’s o-series (\citep{jaech2024openai}) and DeepSeek-R1 (\citep{guo2025deepseek}), have demonstrated remarkable performance in complex tasks, largely due to innovations in reinforcement learning (RL) techniques.
-Among these, Group Relative Policy Optimization (GRPO; \citep{shao2024deepseekmath}) has gained prominence for its efficiency in optimizing model behavior through verifiable reward signals.
-Unlike traditional supervised fine-tuning (SFT), which often suffers from answer overfitting and shortcut learning\citep{hao2025understanding}, GRPO encourages models to explore reasoning pathways autonomously, improving robustness and generalization—particularly critical in high-stakes domains like medicine\citep{pan2025medvlm}.
+Recent advances in reasoning models, such as OpenAI’s o-series \citep{jaech2024openai} and DeepSeek-R1 \citep{guo2025deepseek}, highlight the importance of reinforcement learning (RL) in enhancing diagnostic reasoning and interpretability.
+Unlike supervised fine-tuning (SFT), which is prone to overfitting and shortcut learning \citep{hao2025understanding}, RL enables models to autonomously explore reasoning pathways, thereby improving robustness and generalization in high-stakes domains such as medicine \citep{pan2025medvlm}.

-For GRPO model training, verifiable results are of paramount importance.
-Each sample within our meticulously constructed UDP dataset is annotated with precise categories and measurement outcomes to guarantee data reliability and reproducibility.
-For each ultrasound task, we systematically generate corresponding questions based on the desired output format.
-The constructed dataset is categorized into two primary types: